maniospas/Blombly/docs/basics/blocks.md

 The last semicolon may be ommited from code blocks, so this mostly looks like keyword arguments seperated by semicolons (`;`).
 We later show a modification that accepts positional arguments too.
 Use a `return` statement to yield back a call value.
-Here is an example:
+An example of running a code block follows.

 ```java
 // main.bb